alexreisner/geocoder/README.md

     results = Geocoder.search("McCarren Park, Brooklyn, NY")

-This returns an array of `Geocoder::Result` objects with all information provided by the geocoding service.
-Please see above and in the code for details.
+This returns an array of `Geocoder::Result` objects with all data provided by the geocoding service.

 Testing Apps that Use Geocoder